 We acknowledge that other people—or even higher powers, if you’re of a spiritual mindset—gave us many gifts, big and small, to help us achieve the goodness in our lives."

 Robert Kanaat - a very successful blogger - give a first hand account of how the practice of gratitude has helped him turn his life around from a position of failure, despair and despondency to a life of meaning, purpose and significant online success.
 He offers: 7 Crucial Reasons Why Gratitude Can Change Your Life

 As with mindfulness, gratitude can occur spontaneously but it is not the default position of how our minds function.
 It requires conscious effort over a period of time to "reprogramme" your thinking processes and emotional responses to live a life of gratitude.

-- set aside 10-15 mins a day to consciously practice gratitude.• Be specific
+• Make a commitment - set aside 10-15 mins a day to consciously practice gratitude.

-• Watch your language - express gratitude without caveats and qualification.• Feel it
+• Watch your language - express gratitude without caveats and qualification.

 • Feel it - these are not just words, feel your gratitude.

-your gratitude.• Develop a people focus
+• Develop a people focus - express gratitude for relationships.

-• Listen to uplifting music - create and listen to a playlist of songs and pieces of music that fill your heart with thanksgiving.• Live mindfully
+• Listen to uplifting music - create and listen to a playlist of songs and pieces of music that fill your heart with thanksgiving.

 • Live mindfully - remind yourself frequently throughout the day that this moment is all there is - so be present.

 • Use all your senses - taste, smell, look at, and touch mindfully and give thanks.

 • Remember your death - treat every day as though you knew it was going to be your last day on earth.

 • Offer prayers of gratitude - express thanks to your higher power (however you choose to define that).